 Pitches can be set during any era of conflict, from the Roman Empire up until the 1980s.
 Wars during the 1990s may be considered as long as they handle the subject matter sensitively and appropriately.

 As Commando has a vast amount of history to draw inspiration from, the cast can also be hugely diverse.
 Stories are often told from the hero’s perspective, but the tales do not necessarily have to be a standard ‘good versus evil’ format.
 The stories should be about adventures occasioned by the war, not just about warfare.
 Emotional conflict and character development is key to an interesting story which will grasp the reader’s attention.

 Stories do not need to be about Commandos.
 Any branch of the Army, Navy or Air Force may be used.
 Principle characters can be of any nationality.
 Although a great knowledge of technical and service background is not essential, we strive to be as accurate as possible in Commando comics.
 When including specific artillery, machinery, regiments, foreign terms, etc., please do ensure the details are accurate.

 We are aiming to branch out from familiar Commando themes of rescuing someone or something from enemy territory; wiping out a secret weapon in enemy territory; conflict between veteran sergeants and their young lieutenants; characters starting out as rivals and ending as friends.
 Although these ideas are still acceptable, they must have an original and refreshing take on the story to carry the well-worn theme.

-If you have what it takes to ink these exciting action stories, please email your submission to us.
+If you have an exciting story to tell, please email your pitch to us.

-If your submission is successful, the Commando Team will be in touch to discuss next steps.
+If your pitch is successful, a member of the team will be in touch to discuss next steps for scripting your story.